15 Unusual Things You Can Find In London City Churches

 It’s easy to miss St Magnus, surrounded by taller buildings casting their shadows across it.
 But if you cross the busy Lower Thames Street and walk under its portico, you’re essentially walking the route of the Old London Bridge.

 The Old Medieval Bridge was demolished in the 1830s, a few yards away from John Rennie’s new stone one.
-But older remnants can be found here, including a piece of wooden from the Roman wharf (c.
+But older remnants can be found here, including a piece of wood from the Roman wharf (c.
 AD70) that was discovered in Fish Hill Street in the 1930s.

 And there’s an even better bridge link inside…